Contents for Healing in The Bible

-When you are ill, it is natural that your self confidence is affected.
+When you are ill, your self confidence and your sense of worth may be affected.

 “In those days was Hezekiah sick unto death.